Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Positive Complete Flag Variety and its Tropicalization

-Based on the preceding propositions, we can apply $\Psi_{id,w_{0}}$, thought of as a collection of Laurent monomials (sums and differences in the tropical case) to any point whose extremal non-zero (non-infinite) \Pl coordinates coincide with the extremal non-zero (non-infinite) \Pl coordinates of a point in $\mathcal{R}_{id,w_0}^{>0}$ ($\textnormal{TrFl}_{id,w_0}^{>0}$).
+\begin{remark}Based on the preceding propositions, we can apply $\Psi_{id,w_{0}}$, thought of as a collection of Laurent monomials in the extremal non-zero \Pl coordinates, to any point whose extremal non-zero \Pl coordinates coincide with the extremal non-zero \Pl coordinates of a flag in $\mathcal{R}_{id,w_0}^{>0}$.
+Similarly, we can apply $\Trop\Psi_{id,w_{0}}$, thought of as a collection of sums and differences in the extremal non-infinite \Pl coordinates, to any point whose extremal non-infinite \Pl coordinates coincide with the extremal non-infinite \Pl coordinates of a point in $\textnormal{TrFl}_{id,w_0}^{>0}$.